wodby/docs/1.0/docs/stacks/elasticsearch/index.md

 ## Changelog

 This changelog is for Elasticsearch stack on Wodby, to see images changes see tags description on repository page: [elasticsearch](https://github.com/wodby/elasticsearch/releases) and [kibana](https://github.com/wodby/kibana/releases).

+## 3.0.4

+- ⬆️ Updated to 7.17.15
+- 🪦 Version 6 has reached end of life

 ## 3.0.3

 ⬆️ Elasticsearch, Kibana 7.17.13